shikha1108/notes/technicalTerms.md

 ### Ngnix
 It is a web server.
 Nginx is like a smart traffic manager for websites.
-It efficiently handles lots of visitors, prevent slowdowns, and can speed up websites by serving content quickly.
-Web applications can run smoothly.
+It efficiently handles lots of visitors, prevent slowdowns, and can speed up websites by serving content quickly. and web applications can run smoothly.

 ### Webserver